ruggeri/tech-notes/math/fourier/11-limits-to-the-fourier-mass-decomposition.md

 Let me call attention to those functions `f` that have finite L2 norm.
 For any `\omega`, we must assign that zero mass in the decomposition.
-This is because the denominator of the "inner product" keeps increasing, while the numerator does not.
+This is because the denominator of the "inner product" keeps increasing when integrating over a greater `T`, while the numerator does not.
 Thus the decomposition into `exp(i \omega t)` is identically zero.
-Which is to say: no decomposition for `f` exists.
+Which is to say: no Fourier mass decomposition for `f` exists.

 What can we resort to if we cannot assign a positive mass to any basis vector?
 That is, what can we do if any finite or countable sum of basis